If you evacuated during a hurricane, you want to get home. But, be sure to heed these Tips For Driving After A Hurricane on the way back.

 It really made a difference.
 Plus, more people in the car made everyone a little more calm.

 We passed through so many areas that were dead zones.
-Cell phone towers had collapsed and we couldn’t get a signal.
-The maps on our phone weren’t updating at that point.
+Cell phone towers had collapsed and our phones couldn’t get a signal.
+Usually you can use your phone’s GPS without using data, but the maps on our phone weren’t updating at that point.

 This is so important, so I’ll say it louder for the people in the back: Pay.
 Attention.